Stock Analysis on Net

 Long-term debt and finance leases, excluding current maturities

-Total long-term debt, including current maturities (carrying amount)
+Total long-term debt and finance leases, including current maturities (carrying amount)

 Total Debt (Fair Value)